Table of Contents

 An absconding report can trigger a travel ban, preventing the employee from exiting the UAE until the case is resolved.
 In many cases, absconders face deportation after being blacklisted by immigration authorities.

 Employees who abscond may face fines as part of the legal process.
-These fines can vary depending on the circumstances, such as the length of absence and any additional violations (e.g., overstaying visa).
+These fines can vary depending on the circumstances, such as the length of absence and any additional violations (e.g., overstaying a visa).

 Absconding employees typically forfeit any remaining contractual rights, such as unpaid salary, severance pay, or end-of-service gratuity.